 Jane’s interest has ranged over fiction and non-fiction of every variety.
 Though she no longer accepts new clients for individual representation, Jane continues to oversee the Agency’s worldwide operations in an executive capacity, and remains actively involved in the careers of all Agency clients.

 Andrea fell under the spell of publishing from the day she first interviewed at Delacorte/Dell and saw Kurt Vonnegut sitting in the waiting room.
 Working in the Dell editorial department, she apprenticed with two of the most respected and gifted editors ever to put pencil to manuscript, Linda Grey and Beverly Lewis, who inspired and nourished her appreciation for commercial fiction.
 In 1980 she joined the Jane Rotrosen Agency intending to learn a new perspective, only to discover her true home.
 An unapologetic optimist, she loves nothing more than the anticipation of a valued client’s manuscript landing on her desk or the promise of a brand new and exciting voice.
-Her list includes bestsellers in suspense and women’s fiction of all sorts.
+Her list includes bestsellers in general fiction, suspense, and women’s fiction.

 Andrea can be reached at firstname.lastname@example.org.